RMSpratt/Chord-Identification-App/README.md

 ## Build and Running Instructions

 If you would like to download this app and run it on your local device, please see the steps below.
-Take note that the application was built using python3 and may not be compatible with earlier versions of Python2.
+Take note that the application was built using Python 3.8 and may not be compatible with earlier versions of Python.

 **Build the application:**
 1. Navigate to the Flask sub-folder.